frederic-perez/AmE-dictionary/data/dictionary.md

 __companion__ _vt_
 __company__ _n_ _Joe-Jim, Bobo and company are back._
 __compartmentalize__ _v_ :four::hammer:
+__compass__ _v_
 __compassionate__ _adj_ :four::hammer:
 __compatriot__
 __compeer__ _n_ person who is of equal standing with another in a group. _Syn_ equal, peer, match
 __compel__ _v_ :six::hammer:
-__compelling__ _adj_ :seven: Compelling means attractive, or irresistible, or really, really convincing.
+__compelling__ _adj_ :eight: Compelling means attractive, or irresistible, or really, really convincing.
 You know your argument for backpacking across Europe is compelling when your parents not only let you go but also pay for all your expenses.
 __compendious__ _adj_ /kum-PEN-dee-us/ __1__ Concise. _The book is fairly short and provides a compendious account of the war._ __2__ Comprehensive. _The teacher has a compendious knowledge of the subject._
 __compendium__ _n_ A list or collection of various items. _Syn_ collection
 __compensable__ _adj_ Being such as to entitle or warrant compensation. _Syn_ remunerative, paying, salaried, stipendiary _Once I traded my unpaid internship for a compensable job, I was able to move out of my parents’ house into a place of my own._